Docu & Demo Archiving Programmed Media Art

 The artist duo created eleven artistic browsers for the series %WRONG Browsers.
 Two of them are shown.
 They persiflage the idea of nationalized domain names in the internet as that seemed absurd for early netizens.
 The browsers are fully functional, even pro-actively on autopilot if the users forget to interact.
 They show and perform the internet in alternative ways.

 Originally created in Hypercard format, this massively networked retro-style internet piece offers a virtual stroll through the British capital.
-It is a very personal tour that combines a street view photographs with words, graffiti signs and a map.
-It thus invites to explore the different strata of the city.
+It is a very personal tour that combines a street view photographs with words, graffiti signs, and a map.
+It invites to explore the city’s different strata.

 Analytical models

-It is a multi-authored book, edited by Inge Hinterwaldner, Daniela Hönigsberg and Konstantin Mitrokhov, that at first glance seems ordinary.
+It is a multi-authored book, edited by Inge Hinterwaldner, Daniela Hönigsberg, and Konstantin Mitrokhov, that at first glance seems ordinary.
 However, it is experimental in conceptual design.
 Ten scholars from different backgrounds were assigned one and the same specific task: Elaborate the best practice for documenting the net art piece .co.kr.
 It was a blind parallel task and resulted in an astounding variety of best solutions.
+(Get your own copy here.)

 This interactive 3D environment is a gamified version of an academic article on the web browser .com.
 While standard publications have the text as main information carrier augmented by some images, here, the attempt is to shift the main focus to a multi-modal basis into which bits and pieces of text are inserted.
 The idea is to activate memory and support understanding with interactive components and localized information parcels.